mabiesen/mysql_php_interview_project/README.md

 1. Download and configure PHP, MySQL, and a web server of your choosing.
 This script was tested using Apache.

-2. Create a database called "Questions" with three tables: main, sport, and activity.
+2. In MySQL create a database called "Questions" with three tables: main, sport, and activity.
 Reference the schemas below for additional information on what fields these tables should contain.

 3. Download the script and save to the appropriate folder for your server setup.